ffoysal/k-on-k/README.md

 # Kafka On Kubernetes by Kustomize

+**WARNING: This is purly for learning purpose not for production use!!!**

 In this tutorial we will install kafka in a kubernetes cluster (tried in docker-desktop for mac).
 After deployment is done will do the following

 - create a topic